dotnet/docs/docs/standard/microservices-architecture/implement-resilient-applications/monitor-app-health.md

 ## Health checks when using orchestrators

-To monitor the availability of your microservices, orchestrators like Docker Swarm, Kubernetes, and Service Fabric periodically perform health checks by sending requests to test the microservices.
+To monitor the availability of your microservices, orchestrators like Kubernetes and Service Fabric periodically perform health checks by sending requests to test the microservices.
 When an orchestrator determines that a service/container is unhealthy, it stops routing requests to that instance.
 It also usually creates a new instance of that container.

 For instance, most orchestrators can use health checks to manage zero-downtime deployments.
 Only when the status of a service/container changes to healthy will the orchestrator start routing traffic to service/container instances.

 Health monitoring is especially important when an orchestrator performs an application upgrade.
 Some orchestrators (like Azure Service Fabric) update services in phases—for example, they might update one-fifth of the cluster surface for each application upgrade.
-The set of nodes that is upgraded at the same time is referred to as an *upgrade domain*.
+The set of nodes that's upgraded at the same time is referred to as an *upgrade domain*.
 After each upgrade domain has been upgraded and is available to users, that upgrade domain must pass health checks before the deployment moves to the next upgrade domain.

 Another aspect of service health is reporting metrics from the service.
 This is an advanced capability of the health model of some orchestrators, like Service Fabric.
 Metrics are important when using an orchestrator because they are used to balance resource usage.
 Metrics also can be an indicator of system health.
 For example, you might have an application that has many microservices, and each instance reports a requests-per-second (RPS) metric.
 If one service is using more resources (memory, processor, etc.) than another service, the orchestrator could move service instances around in the cluster to try to maintain even resource utilization.

-Note that if you are using Azure Service Fabric, it provides its own [Health Monitoring model](https://docs.microsoft.com/azure/service-fabric/service-fabric-health-introduction), which is more advanced than simple health checks.
+Note that Azure Service Fabric provides its own [Health Monitoring model](/azure/service-fabric/service-fabric-health-introduction), which is more advanced than simple health checks.

 ## Advanced monitoring: visualization, analysis, and alerts